 - Bechuanaland Protectorate: Now Botswana.

 - Rhodesia: Now Zimbabwe and Zambia.
 Named for Cecil Rhodes, who colonised the region.
 A national hero in his day, he is generally perceived as a less pleasant individual by modern audiences; he also established the Rhodes Scholarships for non-British postgraduate students (with a particular eye to binding Americans to Britain).
-This area is still the cause of a whole lot of trouble.
+This area had one of the messiest decolonisations, when the predominantly white local ruling class unilaterally declared independence (with the tacit support of hard-right-wing elements in the UK Conservative Party).
+Fifteen years of war against Communist guerillas (who were backed by the USSR, China, and North Korea) followed.
+The entire thing was a violent geopolitical mess, and let's leave it at that.
+The fall-out is still the cause of a whole lot of trouble.

 - Was the subject of the autobiography, Don't Let's Go to the Dogs Tonight.

 - Nyasaland: Now Malawi.
 Explored by Livingstone, we presume.

 - West Africa (the Gambia, Sierra Leone, Ghana, Nigeria): Had an unpleasant background as slave stations, although Sierra Leone was actually founded by Freedmen, for Freedmen (even today, the capital of Sierra Leone is still known as Freetown); Britain was one of the first western countries to outlaw slavery and influenced many others to do so.